 When it became prudent to differentiate between Mayat’an proper (i.e., modern Yucatec Maya) and one of the languages related to it, the term “Mayoid” was developed to refer to these other languages.
 Thankfully, this somewhat clumsy term was eventually replaced by the decidedly more elegant term “Mayan.”
 As Maya studies developed in complexity and number of practitioners, the term “Maya” was again broadened to refer to the speakers of these languages, and to the civilization of their ancestors, while “Mayan” continued to be reserved (more or less) as a reference to the languages themselves.

-At Belize.com we have standardized the use Maya for the people and their culture, and Mayan for the language.
+At Belize.com, our editors have standardized the use Maya for the people and their culture, and Mayan for the language.